marciogranzotto/addons-repository/README.md

 on the correct GitHub repository matching the add-on.

 - [Open an issue for the add-on: Nightscout][nightscout-issue]
+- [Open an issue for the add-on: Transmission NAS][transmission-nas-issue]

 For a general repository issue or add-on ideas [open an issue here][issue]